-The first time a Shaolin disciple steps into the temple, they begin their training with a run up the mountain and the kung fu exercises I teach in Shaolin Workout.
+The first time a Shaolin disciple steps into the temple, they begin their training with a run up the mountain and the kung fu exercises I teach in Novice Monk.
 The average age of a disciple is fourteen.
 Only when they’ve been training for a few years do they study Qigong.
 The first Qigong form they learn is The 8 Treasures (also called Ba Duan Jin or Longevity Qigong).

 My main Qigong is Bone Marrow Cleansing Iron Shirt Qigong.
 My master insisted that I studied the 8 Treasures Qigong for about a year before I began my main Qigong.
 Because it’s a very simple form, I was in a hurry to move on but as I’ve got older I’ve come back to it and the more I practice, the more I appreciate how powerful it is.